tuwiendsg/SALSA/information-management/README.md

 *Status:* We have base model entities, we can extend the details of the model to cover more domain-specific information.

-*Issues:* How do we capture information of network graph and network service?
-They should be specified or we generate based on router.
+*Issues:* How to abstract the low level resources (sensors, actuators) into higher level: data point, control point?
+Currently the model uses simple mapping mechanism.

 2. Query management: users can query only needed information.
 E.g.: to query SD Gateways and their capabilities about temperature data/control in such a location/building.
+User can use one-time query or subscription to get changes.

-*Status:* No development yet.
+*Status:* We have protocol for both query types.
+But the query must be improved based on the model.

 *Issues*: How the query look like?
-Should we reuse a language like SPARQL (it supports RDF, thus we need to upgrade the implementation of the model), but I don't know how yet.
+Should we reuse a language like SPARQL (it supports RDF, thus we need to upgrade the implementation of the model).
+This is not developed yet.

 3. Distributed communication: the framework suppports both broadcast and unicast message, both synchronous (RPC call) and asynchorous (public/subscribe) communication.
 List of message see at the end of the document.